Has Johnny Depp Gone Vegan?

 Out of the blue my Dad told me of his kind-hearted nature to all animals, including the fly that usually gets squatted to smithereens by a newspaper.

 Most meat eaters are kind, warm-hearted and consider themselves “Animal Lovers”.
-It is their love of animals that make most meat eaters convert to a vegan lifestyle.
+It is their love of animals that paths the way for many meat eaters convert to a vegan lifestyle.

 I will leave you with a great vegan quote from Jonny Depp…